SQream/sqream_docs/data_ingestion/parquet.rst

 Inserting Data from a Parquet File
 **********************

-This guide covers inserting data from Parquet files into SQream DB using :ref:`FOREIGN TABLE<external_tables>`.
+This guide covers inserting data from Parquet files into SQream DB using :ref:`FOREIGN TABLE<foreign_tables>`.

 .. contents:: In this topic:
    :local: